 Colchester Royal Grammar School (CRGS) is a venerable institution founded in 1206 AD.
-Now an 11-18 boys' school with girls in the Sixth Form, the school is committed to excellence, blending traditional values with a forward-looking approach.
+Now a school for boys aged 11 to 18 (with girls in the Sixth Form), it’s committed to excellence by blending traditional values with a forward-looking approach.

 The introduction of PaperCut slashed student paper waste by tenfold